nathanfx330/redleaf/readme.md

 # Redleaf Engine

 Redleaf is a self-hosted, personal document analysis tool built with Python and Flask.
-It's designed to run entirely on your local machine, allowing you to build a private, searchable knowledge base **for yourself or a small team on a local network (LAN)**.
+It's designed to run entirely on your local machine, allowing you to build a private, searchable knowledge base for yourself or a small team on a local network.

-It uses **spaCy** for advanced Natural Language Processing and stores all data in a local **SQLite** database, making the entire system secure and self-contained.
+Redleaf goes beyond simple search by **automatically discovering and mapping relationships** between the people, places, and organizations within your texts, helping you uncover connections you never knew existed.

 ## Key Features

-*   **Multi-Format Ingestion:** Process `.pdf`, `.html`, and `.txt` files.
+*   **Relationship Discovery Engine:** This is the core of Redleaf.
+It automatically identifies and visualizes connections between entities.
+Uncover hidden patterns like `[Person] founded [Company]` or `[Company] acquired [Startup]` that repeat across your entire document collection.
+You can then drill down to see the exact context for each occurrence.
 *   **LAN-Ready & Multi-User:** Runs on your local network, allowing multiple users to access, search, and contribute to the same knowledge base from their own computers.
 *   **Secure Authentication:** Features a full user authentication system with admin roles and **secure, invitation-only registration**.
-*   **Automated NLP Pipeline:** Uses spaCy to automatically extract named entities (people, places, organizations) and infer relationships between them.
+*   **Automated NLP Pipeline:** Uses spaCy to automatically extract named entities (people, places, organizations) that power the relationship discovery.
 *   **Robust Background Processing:** A sophisticated manager handles long-running, CPU-intensive NLP tasks in parallel processes without blocking the web interface.
 *   **GPU Acceleration:** Optional support for CUDA-enabled NVIDIA GPUs to dramatically speed up processing.
 *   **Rich Curation & Collaboration Tools:**